On torsion anomalous intersections: Torsion anomalous varieties which are not translates

 \section{Torsion anomalous varieties which are not translates}

-We let $V$ be a weak-transverse variety in a power of elliptic curves.
-In this section we prove the finiteness of the maximal $V$-torsion anomalous varieties which are not translates and have relative codimension one.
-Note that this theorem holds in any power of elliptic curves, independently if it has or not CM.
+Let $V$ be a weak-transverse variety in a power of elliptic curves.
+In this section we prove the finiteness of the maximal $V$-torsion anomalous varieties which are not translates and have relative codimension one, thus establishing part (\ref{mainprima}) of Theorem \ref{codimensionerelativauno}.
+Note that this part of our theorem holds in any power of elliptic curves, independently if it has or not CM.

 \begin{thm} Let $V\subseteq E^N$ be a weak-transverse variety.
 Then the maximal $V$-torsion anomalous varieties of relative codimension one which are not translates are finitely many.
 More precisely, let $Y$ be a maximal $V$-torsion anomalous variety which is not a translate.
 Assume that $Y$ has relative codimension one in its minimal $B+\zeta$.
 Then for any $\eta>0$ there exist constants depending only on $E^N$ and $\eta$ such that: \begin{itemize} \item[] \item[] and \item[] \end{itemize} In addition the torsion points $\zeta$ belong to a finite set.